-- The TSC Biosample Repository, as of April 1, 2021 contains 1,715 biosamples.
+- The TSC Biosample Repository, as of March 1, 2022 contains 2,022 biosamples.
 Samples are linked either to clinical study data from the Rare Disease Clinical Research Network, the TSC Natural History Database, and/or the TSC Autism Center of Excellence Research Network (TACERN) study.
-Biosamples may be collected at specific sites or via a mobile phlebotomy/walk-in phlebotomy program coordinated by the TS Alliance - The TSC Natural History Database was launched in 2006 and contains 2,289 participants with medical data, as of April 1, 2021. - The Preclinical Consortium runs studies nominated by investigators and makes these data available to members.
-As of 2021, the Preclinical Consortium has run 35 experiments in mouse models of epilepsy associated with TSC.
-Three of these studies have examined neuropsychiatric phenotypes associated with TSC-epilepsy.
+Biosamples may be collected at specific sites or via a mobile phlebotomy/walk-in donation program coordinated by the TSC Alliance. - The TSC Natural History Database contains 2,357 enrollees with medical data, as of March 1, 2022. - The Preclinical Consortium runs studies nominated by investigators and makes these data available to members.
+In 2021 the Preclinical Consortium ran 10 studies relevant to epilepsy associated with TSC.

-- Ensuring, to the extent we can, the successful execution of clinical trials, including PREVeNT, STOP-2, and industry-sponsored trials in TSC-associated epilepsy. - In 2021, releasing a hypothesis-driven funding opportunity announcement for research toward an assay relevant for use in newborn screening for TSC, with the eventual goal to develop a reliable and inexpensive screening test that can be used to detect TSC as soon as possible upon birth and allow for preventative treatment. - Development of a patient-reported outcomes portal for individuals with TSC and/or caregivers to track individual TSC-Associated Neuropsychiatric Disorders (TAND) Checklist metrics, which would be linked to natural history data, Seizure Tracker data, and any previously donated biospecimens. - The addition of a Tsc2-Syn-Cre mouse model that exhibits a TSC-relevant epilepsy phenotype to the TSC Preclinical Consortium.
+- In 2021, releasing a hypothesis-driven funding opportunity announcement for investigators to propose an assay relevant for use in a state-run newborn screening program for TSC, with the eventual goal to develop a simple, cheap screening tool that can be used to detect TSC as soon as possible upon birth and allow for preventative treatment. - Development of a patient-reported outcomes portal for individuals with TSC and/or caregivers to track individual TSC-Associated Neuropsychiatric Disorders (TAND) Checklist metrics, which would be linked to natural history data and any previously donated biospecimens. - Obtained frozen embryos to begin the addition of a Tsc2-Syn-Cre mouse model that exhibits a TSC-relevant epilepsy phenotype to the TSC Preclinical Consortium model library. - Ensuring, to the extent we can, the successful execution of clinical trials, including PREVeNT, STOP-2, and industry-sponsored trials in TSC-associated epilepsy. - In 2021, releasing a hypothesis-driven funding opportunity announcement for research toward an assay relevant for use in newborn screening for TSC, with the eventual goal to develop a reliable and inexpensive screening test that can be used to detect TSC as soon as possible upon birth and allow for preventative treatment. - Development of a patient-reported outcomes portal for individuals with TSC and/or caregivers to track individual TSC-Associated Neuropsychiatric Disorders (TAND) Checklist metrics, which would be linked to natural history data, Seizure Tracker data, and any previously donated biospecimens. - The addition of a Tsc2-Syn-Cre mouse model that exhibits a TSC-relevant epilepsy phenotype to the TSC Preclinical Consortium.